SAP-samples/cloud-extension-s4hana-business-process/README.md

 ### For local development you would require the following:
 * [Node js](https://nodejs.org/en/download/)
+>Make sure you run the latest long-term support (LTS) version of Node.js with an even number like 16.
+Refrain from using odd versions, for which some modules with native parts will have no support and thus might even fail to install.
+If you don’t have the required version, go to Node.js download page, pick the installer appropriate for your operating system, and install it.
+In case of problems, see the Troubleshooting guide for CAP for more details.
 * [Cloud Foundry Command Line Interface (CLI)](https://github.com/cloudfoundry/cli#downloads)
 * [Visual Studio Code](https://cap.cloud.sap/docs/get-started/in-vscode)
 * [cds-dk](https://cap.cloud.sap/docs/get-started/)